SmbKiwi/metlink-wellington-homeassistant/README.md

 A full configuration example could look like this:

-This is Willis street Grand Arcade (stop 5008).
+This is Willis Street Grand Arcade (stop 5008).
 Three routes that stop at this location have been configured.
+This will result in three sensors appearing in Home Assistant.

 ```
 sensor: